Technology

 Last Updated:

-Builds an AI-powered platform that uses Anthropic's Claude LLMs and computer vision to automatically generate manufacturing-ready 2D engineering drawings from 3D CAD models, targeting mechanical engineering teams at hardware companies.
+Builds an AI-powered platform that uses computer vision to automatically generate manufacturing-ready 2D engineering drawings from 3D CAD models, targeting mechanical engineering teams at hardware companies.

 REV1 has publicly positioned itself as "Claude Code for Mechanical Engineers," focusing on automating the creation of standards-compliant 2D drawings (ASME, GD&T) from 3D CAD files.
-Their website highlights PLM synchronization, design intent communication in 3D, and a native review/editing interface.
-As a YC W26 participant, they are likely preparing for a formal product launch and seed fundraise in mid-2026.
+The GD&T tolerancing standard alone is over 300 pages of rules.
+Start with a 3D CAD file, specify your design intent, and REV1 generates a fully annotated drawing with proper GD&T. Their Launch YC page highlights PLM synchronization, design intent communication in 3D, and a native review/editing interface.

 GitHub and hiring signals are minimal, suggesting deep stealth-mode product development.
-The presence of a dedicated computer vision engineer (Aleksa Filic) alongside the ML co-founder (Louis Liu, PhD) hints at proprietary vision models for CAD feature extraction beyond pure LLM prompting.
-Conference and community silence suggests they are building defensible IP before public launch.
-The combination of Tesla/Apple hardware pedigree with academic AI research suggests potential partnerships or pilot programs with major hardware OEMs that haven't been announced.
-Likely building proprietary training datasets from real-world engineering drawings.
+The presence of a dedicated computer vision engineer (Aleksa Filic) alongside the ML co-founder (Louis Liu) hints at proprietary vision models for CAD feature extraction beyond pure LLM prompting.
+The combination of Tesla/Apple hardware pedigree with academic AI research suggests potential partnerships or pilot programs with major hardware OEMs.

 An AI looks at your 3D part design and automatically creates the precise, annotated flat blueprints that factories need to build it—a task that used to take engineers hours of tedious manual work.